Carinderia: Influence of British Sepoys

 According to Filipino food historian Felice Prudente-Sta.
 Maria, carinderias and "karihans" (a term used interchangeably with carinderias) in the Philippines were influenced by the presence of British Sepoys.
 British Sepoys were Indian natives who deserted British General William Draper's fleet around 1764 during the British occupation of Manila.
 These Sepoys integrated into the local community, marrying Filipina wives and settling in towns in the province of Tondo such as Taytay and Cainta, which were located along the Maytime Pilgrimage route to Antipolo Church.

 Role in pilgrimage routes and tourism

 Carinderias played a crucial role in providing sustenance to travelers and pilgrims along pilgrimage routes.
 As tourist transportation options emerged, such as the inauguration of the Philippine railway in 1892, towns like Cainta and Taytay became important stops for pilgrims embarking on the trek to the Antipolo town shrine.
 These towns witnessed an increase in the number of carinderias, offering a diverse menu that often included dishes like curry.
 The term "carinderia" has been linked by Spanish authority Wenceslao E. Retana to the Tagalog word for curry, "kari," which is also the root word for the native dish called Kare-kare.

-Health concerns

-Carinderias can be sources of bacterial contamination, leading to foodborne illnesses.
-Common bacteria found in these settings include E. coli, Salmonella, Shigella, and Listeria.